-Number of Shares Weighted Average Grant Date Fair Value
+Number of Shares A Gr: eighted werage ant Date ir Value

-Unvested, January 1, 2014 \$ -
+Unvested, January 1, 2014 \$

-Granted 701,600 \$47.17
+Granted 701,600 \$ 47.17

-Vested \$ -
+Vested \$

-Forfeited (44,875) \$47.16
+Forfeited (44,875) \$ 47.16

-Unvested, December 31, 2014 656,725 \$47.17
+Unvested, December 31, 2014 656,725 \$ 47.17

-13. SHARE-BASED COMPENSATION (Continued)
+14. SHARE-BASED COMPENSATION (Continued)

 The grant date fair value of the performance-vesting RSUs was equal to the market value of the Company's stock on the date of grant.
 At December 31, 2014, the Company does not consider it probable that the performance criteria will be met and has not recognized any share-based compensation expense related to these performance-vesting RSUs.
 At December 31, 2014, there was \$31.0 million of unrecognized compensation cost related to these performance-vesting RSUs, which would be recognized in accordance with the terms of the award when the Company deems it probable that the performance criteria will be met.